 A sturdy stick bashed by a rock will do the trick but an actual hammer or something similar is best.
 Be forceful but careful not to strike the glass.
 A cooler version involves a serrated knife, should you have one.
 Push the knife into the cork, allowing the teeth of the blade to latch on.
 Pull and twist and you should be able to extract the cork, in a decidedly badass fashion.

-With a Bike Pump
+The Bike Pump Method

 Pressure is your friend.
 With this method, poke a small hole completely through the cork with a nail, screw, or the like.
 Put your bike pump needle in the hole and pump until the cork is pushed out.
 Too much pressure will result in some wine loss, so start easy and up the ante as needed.
 Once the cork is pushed out enough to get a hold on it (with your hands or pliers), you should be able to pull the rest of it out of the bottle.